danintel/sawtooth-faq/glossary.rst

     See on-chain
 IntKey
     Integer key TP.
-Sample Sawtooth TP that implements set/increment/decrement/show operations k
+Sample Sawtooth TP that implements set/increment/decrement/show operations Journal
+    A group of Sawtooth Validator components that work together to handle batches and proposed blocks.
+This includes validating proposed blocks and publishing batches into blocks. k
     Claim limit, number of blocks a validator can publish before it must sign-up again (when using PoET) K Test